-When looking for a new role, many candidates focus all their energy on promoting their skills and experience.
-Of course demonstrating relevant experience and industry specific knowledge is vital, but it isn’t always enough to secure the role.
-With many candidates of a similar calibre often chasing the one job, many employers carefully evaluate soft skills in order to select the most suitable person for the position.
+When looking for a new role, many candidates focus all their energy on promoting their technical skills and experience.
+Of course, demonstrating relevant experience and industry-specific knowledge is vital, but it isn’t always enough to secure the role.

 Here are five areas to focus on during the interview process as well as questions to look out for:

 An interview is a good opportunity for employers to assess your verbal communication style, and ability to express your ideas.
 Before an interview, practise talking about your experience out loud.
 Try to keep answers clear, concise and to the point.
 Good communication also requires you to be an excellent listener, so always pay close attention to exactly what’s being asked of you.

 Potential employers look for lateral thinking and an innovative approach to tackling tricky situations.
 A natural problem solver who takes a creative approach to solving business issues is highly desirable to any employer.
-Make sure you think of tangible examples to highlight your skill at overcoming obstacles and generating successful outcomes.
+Make sure you think of tangible examples to highlight your aptitude for overcoming obstacles and generating successful outcomes.

 Your ability to positively influence those around you is a critically important attribute.
 Do you negotiate effectively with different teams and individuals?
 Can you confidently build solid business relationships at all levels of an organisation?
 Gather examples of how you have achieved this in the past.